Let's Talk: Anita Frawley on Danny's battle, 'toughness' and seeking help

 Danny Frawley, the former St Kilda captain and Richmond coach, died by suicide in 2019 after a battle with depression.

-In the latest episode of Let's Talk with Hamish McLachlan, which will be published on AFL.com.au and the AFL Live app on Sunday at 5pm AEST, Anita reflects on Danny's mental health battle, how he sought help and the moment he hit rock bottom.
+In the latest episode of Let's Talk with Hamish McLachlan, Anita reflects on Danny's mental health battle, how he sought help and the moment he hit rock bottom.

 She shares details of how the family learnt of his death, including a heartbreaking phone call she had to make to their daughter in the United States.